 Full disclosure: I’ve never used a debt management company, although I have used a consolidation loan to pay off higher interest balances in the past.
 It’s a great way to save money on interest if you have a solid financial history and good credit.

-But I wanted to hear about the benefit these companies can provide to those who are drowning in debt.
-My very brave friend, Robin, paid off $30,000 dollars of debt through one such program, and I personally believe this video is one of the best in the “Awkward Money Chat” series.
+But I wanted to hear about the benefit that these debt management companies can provide to those who are – literally – drowning in debt.
+My courageous friend, Robin, paid off $30,000 dollars of debt through one such program, and I personally believe this video is one of the best in the “Awkward Money Chat” series.

-In the video below she talks about how to pay off credit card debt, and her story is amazing!
+In the video below, Robin talks quite candidly about how to pay off credit card debt, and her story is amazing because she was successful!